New South Wales V set: First batch (DCF, DDC, DTF & DTC)

-In 2005, these sets were withdrawn and scrapped following the discovery of rust in the steel frames.
+In 2005, these sets were withdrawn and scrapped following the discovery of corrosion in the carbon steel under frames.
+The interaction of the stainless steel bodies and the carbon steel underframes caused galvanic corrosion.

 Second batch (DCM & DCT)

 From October 1977, the second batch began to enter service, with many differences from the first batch.
 The electrical equipment was all mounted on the power car, using Mitsubishi Electric equipment; they had stainless steel underframes; were fitted with vacuum retention toilets, and had gold as opposed to green tinted windows.
-These cars were the first of the V sets, with the V showing that they were installed with vacuum retention toilets.
-They operated separately from the 1970 cars, as the two types were not compatible with each other.
+These cars were the first of the V sets, with the V indicating two-car double decker sets, as opposed to four-car and six-car double decker U sets.
+These cars operated separately from the 1970 cars, as the two types were not compatible with each other.